Noaaan/MythicMetals/PATCHNOTES.md

 - New Carmot Armor Items
 - New Osmium Armor Items
-- New Star Platinum Armor Items
+- New Star Platinum Armor and Tools
+  - Comes with a cloak too!
 - New Kyber Armor Items
 - New Silver Armor Items
 - Tweaked Midas Gold Armor Items
-- Tweaked Star Platinum Tools
 - New Steel Armor Items
 - New Palladium Sword animation
 - Tweaked Raw Osmium sprite